habema/dotfiles/README.md

 uv python install 3.13 --default
 ```
 6. Copy the `.zshrc` file into your `$HOME/.zshrc`
+7. Copy the `.config/zsh` directory to your `$HOME/.config/zsh`
-7. Copy your favorite ohmyposh config to your `$HOME/.config/ohmyposh/config.toml` directory.
+8. Copy your favorite ohmyposh config to your `$HOME/.config/ohmyposh/config.toml` directory.
-8. Restart your terminal session, or run `source ~/.zshrc`
+9. Restart your terminal session, or run `source ~/.zshrc`